 This tool can show time-based listing performances and sellers can even introduce third-party analytics integrations to make smarter choices.

-Tableau helps to analyze the vast quantity of data received from the energy and resource power sector.
+Tableau streamlines the process of working with the massive data sets generated in the energy and resource power sector.

 This dashboard is used to monitor frequent and seasonal occurrences such as outputs, downtimes, and customer service.

-With this interactive platform, energy operators can help clients better visualize and relate to concepts and even empower them to get the data they need themselves.
+With this interactive platform, energy operators can help clients better visualize data and relate to concepts.
+And even empower them to get the data they need themselves.